IP Camera Course - Spring 2015

 Additionally, all classes are recorded so you can watch on-demand on-line anytime.

 Here is the schedule / calendar:

 At the end of classes, you will take a comprehensive final exam including multiple choice and essay questions.
-If you pass, you will become IPMVU IP Networking certified (see list of IPVM Certified Professionals)
+If you pass, you will become IPMVU IP Camera certified (see list of IPVM Certified Professionals)

 Save $50 - Join the Course / Register

 Until March 10th, you can save $50 off the normal course price.
 Use the links below to join: